jperez3/taccoform-blog/hugo/content/posts/BLUE_GREEN_MYSQL.md

 Initiating the switching over to the green cluster is easy, you just have to select the blue-green deployment within the RDS console, select _Actions_ in the upper-right corner of the screen and select "Switch over."
 AWS will start by running pre-checks to make sure the green cluster is ready to take over, stops incoming database connections, syncs over any remaining changes, and promotes the green cluster.
 AWS promotes the green cluster by renaming it to blue cluster's name and renaming the blue cluster by appending "-old1" to the end.

+If the pre-checks fail, AWS will give you a detailed output of the failures for you to remediate.
+These issue must be fixed before you can proceed with the upgrade, there's no "YOLO upgrade" mode and that's probably in your best interest.

 ### Testing

+Functional and performance testing will need to take place to make sure your application is working as expected after the mysql upgrade.
+This is another reason why it's important to have team alignment for major upgrades.
+If you just upgrade all the databases and leave others to deal with the impact, I'm willing to bet that you'll have angry internal and external customers.
+Having repeatable testing methods before and after the upgrades are crucial for identifying potential issues prior to reaching production.

 ### Rollback Options